-Everything on living in Hoi An after almost 6 months here.This post started out in 2017 as a bit of a whinge about how dull it was sitting still for a couple of months but in our second month, after starting this post in the wee small hours, we went out for breakfast and a bike ride and I found myself falling under a car.
-Being alive and content in an ultra-charming … [Read more...]
+Everything on living in Hoi An after almost 6 months here.This post started out as a bit of a whinge about how dull it was sitting still for a couple of months but in our second month, after starting this post in the wee small hours, we went out for breakfast and a bike ride and I found myself falling under a car.
+Being alive and content in an ultra-charming little … [Read more...]

 Hoi An is a beautiful UNESCO listed town in central Vietnam.
 We lived in Hoi An for 6 months, so we have a lot of blog posts relating to Hoi An and Vietnam.

 Hoi An is hugely popular with holiday makers as well as long term travellers and digital niomads.
 Find information here on living in and holidaying in Hoi An.
 Things to do, places to see and travel to and from Hoi An.

 The video below is from the Hoi An floods, which we were there for.
 Full post on what that was like and when and why it happens, below.